Contact AGO Headquarters to update or include your competition.

-The 2014 National Young Artists Competition in Organ Performance is now in progress.
-The 2014 semifinal round will be held in Columbus Ga. on May 22, 2014.
-The final round will be held at the AGO National Convention in Boston, June 23, 2014.
-Prizes: First Place – $3,000, the Lilian Murtagh Memorial Prize, funded by Karen McFarlane Artists, Inc., plus career development assistance from Karen McFarlane Artists Inc. and a CD recording on the Pro Organo label; Second Place – $3,000, funded by John-Paul Buzard Pipe Organ Builders; Third Place – $2,000, funded by Kegg Pipe Organ Builders; Audience Prize – $1000, funded by Martin Ott Pipe Organ Company Inc.
+The 2016 rules were published in the April-15 issue of TAO.
+The 2016 National Young Artists Competition in Organ Performance is now in progress.
+Prizes: First Place – $3,000, the Lilian Murtagh Memorial Prize, funded by Karen McFarlane Artists, Inc., plus career development assistance from Karen McFarlane Artists Inc, $10,000, the Jordan Prize, funded by the Jordan Organ Endowment, and a CD recording on the Pro Organo label; Second Place – $5,000, funded by Kegg Pipe Organ Builders; Third Place – $3,000, funded by John-Paul Buzard Pipe Organ Builders; Audience Prize – $1000, funded by Martin Ott Pipe Organ Company Inc.

-The 2014 National Competition in Organ Improvisation is now in progress.
-The 2014 semifinal round will be held in Boston on June 23, 2014, and the final round will be held on June 26, 2014.
-Prizes: First Place – $3,000, funded by McNeil Robinson; Second Place – $2,000, funded by Dobson Pipe Organ Builders; Third Place – $1,500, funded by Pamela and Steven Ruiter-Feenstra; Audience prize – $1000, funded by David and Robin Arcus.
-Further details are published in THE AMERICAN ORGANIST.
-You may also request information from National Headquarters by email, fax, mail or phone.
+The 2016 National Competition in Organ Improvisation is now in progress.
+Prizes: First Place – $3,000, funded by McNeil Robinson; Second Place – $2,000, funded by Dobson Pipe Organ Builders; Third Place – $1,500, funded by Pamela and Steven Ruiter-Feenstra; Audience prize – $1500, funded by David and Robin Arcus.